PeterOyelegbin/month-two-assessment/README.md

 ---

 ## Environment Variables
-See `docker-compose.yml` and Kubernetes configs for environment configuration.
+See `docker-compose.yml`, Kubernetes configs and secrets for environment configuration.